 - Student and Alumni Programs

-Formed by alumni living in the same city geographic region, alumni brances rely on volunteers to assist in planning activities and events.
+Formed by alumni living in the same city or geographic region, alumni brances rely on volunteers to assist in planning activities and events.
 Visit our alumni branches page to locate a branch near you and to contact its members.

 If your city or region is not listed, contact Marlene Bergstrom, alumni engagement officer, at (250) 721-6012 or by e-mail.